postgresml/postgresml/pgml-dashboard/content/docs/guides/setup/quick_start_with_docker.md

 # Quick Start with Docker

-If you're just looking to try out PostgresML for the first time, [Docker](https://docs.docker.com/engine/install/) is a great tool to get you started quicky.
-We've prepared a Docker image that comes with the latest version of PostgresML and all of its dependencies, and which will be able to take advantage of GPUs, if you have any on your machine.
+To try PostgresML on your system for the first time, [Docker](https://docs.docker.com/engine/install/) is a great tool to get you started quicky.
+We've prepared a Docker image that comes with the latest version of PostgresML and all of its dependencies.
+If you have Nvidia GPUs on your machine, you'll also be able to use GPU acceleration.

+!!! tip

+If you're looking to get started with PostgresML as quickly as possible, [sign up](https://postgresml.org/signup) for your free serverless [cloud](https://postgresml.org/signup).
+You'll get a database in seconds, and will be able to use all the latest Hugging Face models on modern GPUs.

+!!!

-## Setup
+## Get Started

 === "macOS"